ricecake88/ricecake88.github.io/_posts/2018-06-01-trials_and_tribulations_-_cli_gem_project.markdown

 **End.. but never the end**

-The program was at a place where I was satisfied with it.
+The program was finally at a place where I was satisfied with it.
 I knew I could spend a lot more time on the project if I wanted to and would hopefully come back to it sometime in the future.
 But for the purposes of my project, since the timeline for part-time students is 7 days, I felt like I didn't want to dwell too much about it since it's easy to go down the rabbit hole and spend months on it.
 Knowing that whatever I would learn in the future would help improve on what I have here and potentially move away from a command line into a web interface, I decided to stop and ask for an evaluation.

 I scheduled a 1:1 session to get the opinion of a technical coach to see if what I had was sufficient enough to submit my code and to give me some feedback and see if my project was at a point where it was good enough to submission.
 Turns out it was!
 Thanks Dakota!
 After a few changes, and fixing up my README instructions and gem information, I think I'm ready to submit!